PU Aurigae

 PU Aurigae is an irregular variable star located in the constellation Auriga.
-A red giant, it varies by 0.1 magnitude around magnitude 5.64.
+A red giant, it varies by 0.1 magnitude around magnitude 5.64, so it is faintly visible to the naked eye.
 Located around 560 light-years distant, it shines with a luminosity approximately 1,523 times that of the Sun and has a surface temperature of 3,482 K.

+Although the star was first found to be variable by Joel Stebbins and Charles Morse Huffer in 1928, it was not given its variable star designation until 1977.